uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want to make posts, so I can share my thoughts and pictures with other local authors.
     * As an author, I want my node to send my posts to my remote followers and friends, so that remote authors following me can see them. *⧟ Part 3-5 only*
     * As an author, I want to edit my posts locally, so that I'm not stuck with a typo on a popular post.
+        * That is, authors should not have to delete and re-create a post to change the content.
     * As an author, I want my node to re-send posts I've edited to everywhere they were already sent, so that people don't keep seeing the old version. *⧟ Part 3-5 only*
     * As an author, posts I make can be in CommonMark, so I can give my posts some basic formatting.
     * As an author, posts I make can be in simple plain text, because I don't always want all the formatting features of CommonMark.